We're often asked the question, "Is Land F/X BIM?" The simple answer is a resounding "Yes!"

 - Electronic delivery of your plans that allows for the extraction of embedded data along with coordinates.

 - Collaboration between disciplines (because they're CAD based, our plugins allow for existing collaborative paths using widely accessible DWG files).

-Note: If IFC files are the team’s preferred method of inter-disciplinary interaction, Civil3D or SketchUp would be the preferred platform, where Land F/X is already fully integrated.
-Thus, Land F/X certifies any BIM requirement.
+Note: If IFC files are the team's preferred method of inter-disciplinary interaction, Civil3D or SketchUp would be the preferred platform, where Land F/X is already fully integrated.
+Thus, Land F/X has always certified any BIM requirement.